Excretory system: Urinary bladder

-The urinary bladder is the organ that collects waste excreted by the kidneys prior to disposal by urination.
+The urinary bladder is the organ that collects urine from the kidneys.
 It is a hollow muscular, and distensible (or elastic) organ, and sits on the pelvic floor.
-Urine enters the bladder via the ureters and exits via the urethra.
+Urine enters the bladder via the ureters and exits via the urethra during urination.

 Embryologically, the bladder is derived from the urogenital sinus, and it is initially continuous with the allantois.
 In human males, the base of the bladder lies between the rectum and the pubic symphysis.
 It is superior to the prostate, and separated from the rectum by the rectovesical excavation.
 In females, the bladder sits inferior to the uterus and anterior to the vagina.
 It is separated from the uterus by the vesicouterine excavation.
 In infants and young children, the urinary bladder is in the abdomen even when empty.

 Urethra

-In anatomy, the (from Greek – ourethra) is a tube which connects the urinary bladder to the outside of the body.
-In humans, the urethra has an excretory function in both genders to pass.
+The urethra is a tube which transports urine from the urinary bladder to the outside of the body through the penis or vulval vestibule.
+In placental mammals, the urethra also transports semen through the penis during ejaculation.